 Workout #1: VO2 Max Long Interval Training

-- Warm-up for 10 minutes with a light jog.
+1. Warm up for 10 minutes with a light jog.

-- Run 3 minutes at your VO2 max + 3-minute recovery jog.
+2. Run 3 minutes at your VO2 max + 3-minute recovery jog.

-- Repeat this four times.
+3. Repeat this four times.

-- Cool down for 10 minutes with a light jog.
+4. Cool down for 10 minutes with a light jog.

-As you improve, you can increase the interval at your VO2 max, or decrease your active recovery jog.
+As you improve, you can increase the interval at your VO2 max, or decrease your active cardio recovery jog.

 Workout #2: VO2 Max Long Interval Training

-- Warm-up for 10 minutes with a light jog.
+1. Warm up for 10 minutes with a light jog.

-- Run 4 minutes at your VO2 max + 3-minute recovery jog.
+2. Run 4 minutes at your VO2 max + 3-minute recovery jog.

-- Repeat this four times.
+3. Repeat this four times.

-- Cool down for 10 minutes with a light jog.
+4. Cool down for 10 minutes with a light jog.

 Instead of time, you can also measure your workouts by distance.
-Just be sure your time at your VO2 Max stays between three and five minutes.
+Just be sure your time at your VO2 max stays between three and five minutes:

 Workout #3: VO2 Max Long Interval Training

-- Warm-up for 10 minutes with a light jog.
+1. Warm up for 10 minutes with a light jog.

-- Run 1 kilometer at your VO2 max + 3-4 minute recovery jog.
+2. Run 1 kilometer at your VO2 max + 3-4 minute recovery jog.

-- Repeat this four times.
+3. Repeat this four times.

-- Cool down for 10 minutes with a light jog.
+4. Cool down for 10 minutes with a light jog.

-These workouts are short and sweet but believe me, at this effort, you’ll be ready to call it quits after the last repeat.
-Now let’s look at a longer option:
+These aerobic fitness workouts are short and sweet but believe me, at this effort, you’ll be ready to call it quits after the last intense exercise repeat.

 Workout #4: VO2 Max Tempo Training + Fast Finish

-With tempo runs, the higher-intensity intervals will be longer, therefore the desired effort level for the longer section will lower from 100% to 85% of your VO2 Max, then bounce back up for the closers.
+With tempo runs, the higher-intensity intervals will be longer, therefore the desired effort level for the longer section will lower from 100% to 85% of your VO2 max, then bounce back up for the closers.

-- Warm-up for 10 minutes with a light jog.
+1. Warm up for 10 minutes with a light jog.

-- Run 10 minutes at a tempo effort, or 80-85% of your VO2 Max.
+2. Run 10 minutes at a tempo effort or 80-85% of your VO2 max.

-- Run a 5-minute recovery jog.
+3. Run a 5-minute recovery jog.

-- Run 3 minutes at your VO2 max + 3-minute recovery jog, repeat four times.
+4. Run 3 minutes at your VO2 max + 3-minute recovery jog, repeat four times.

-- Cool down for 10 minutes with a light jog.
+5. Cool down for 10 minutes with a light jog.

 As your tolerance for running at this hard effort increases, you can gradually increase the time of your tempo run.

-Another incredibly successful workout to improve your VO2 Max is, you’ve guessed it, hills!
 Don’t dread the hills as they are so helpful when improving countless facets of running.
-As running uphill gets you up to your max quickly, it’s a surefire way to work your VO2 Max.
+As running uphill pushes the limits of your athletic performance, it’s a surefire way to work your VO2 max.

 For these next workouts, try and find a runnable hill, with a 3% – 5% grade.
 Be sure your hill isn’t too steep or you won’t be able to run.